-- 2.27 The Sustainability Appraisal process involved the completion of Sustainability Reports that detailed the effects on sustainability criteria discussed in the Scoping Report.
-The LDF documents listed below have undergone a Sustainability Appraisal and therefore have sustainability reports that were made available during the consultation period for each document: - Core Strategy DPD and Site Allocations and Proposals Map DPD - Southern Hillingdon Area Action Plan DPD - Affordable Housing SPD - Porters Way Planning Brief SPD - 2.28 The Sustainability Appraisal process produces reports that accompany the Local Development Documents and therefore follows the targets and milestones of these documents.
-This is a parallel and a continuing process closely linked with Local Development Document preparation. - 2.29 In light of the revisions proposed to the Core Strategy, a review of the Sustainability Appraisal for the Core Strategy (March 2006) was undertaken and made available for the consultation of the revised draft Core Strategy Preferred Options in February March 2007.
+- 2.30 The Sustainability Appraisal process involved the completion of Sustainability Reports that detailed the effects on sustainability criteria discussed in the Scoping Report.
+The LDF documents listed below have undergone a Sustainability Appraisal and therefore have sustainability reports that were made available during the consultation period for each document:

+- Core Strategy DPD and Site Allocations and Proposals Map DPD

+- Southern Hillingdon Area Action Plan DPD

+- Heathrow Area DPD

+- West London Waste Joint DPD

+- Development Management Policies DPD

+- Affordable Housing SPD

+- Porters Way Planning Brief SPD

+- Air Quality SPD

+- 2.31 The Sustainability Appraisal process produces reports that accompany the Local Development Documents and therefore follows the targets and milestones of these documents.
+This is a parallel and a continuing process closely linked with Local Development Document preparation.

+- 2.32 In light of the revisions proposed to the Core Strategy, a review of the Sustainability Appraisal for the Core Strategy (March 2006) has been undertaken and would be available for the consultation of the revised draft Core Strategy Preferred Options in February - March 2009.